For Sama (review) – strength and humanity in the face of terror and destruction

 Capturing the horror of a war where crimes against humanity are still fresh requires bravery, resilience and urgency.
 But filming your own family’s journey through the hate, destruction, and pain takes determination and a belief that the world should bear witness to the horror surrounding you.

 In a world of 24-hour news, we have all become accustomed to scenes of war, destruction and death, our minds accepting the horrors humans enact on each other before quickly moving on.
-For Sama shakes us out of our 24-hour news coma by mixing classic war journalism with personal journeys of hope, compassion, despair and pain.
+Waad al-Kateab and Edward Watts’ For Sama shakes us out of our 24-hour news coma by mixing classic war journalism with personal journeys of hope, compassion, despair and pain.
 The result is a documentary that shakes the viewer to the core, asking them to reflect upon the abject horror of war and the strength of those who strive to provide sanctuary.

 READ MORE: WELCOME TO CHECHNYA

 At its heart, For Sama is an intimate and emotional memoir as a mother questions the world her child has been born into.
 Taking place in Aleppo from 2012 to 2016, the hopes of a new Syria are greeted by the brutal and destructive force of the Assad regime.
-Here we meet Waad al-Kateab and her husband Hamza (a doctor in Aleppo) just as young Sama enters the world.
-However, Sama’s world is already in turmoil, and as war knocks at the door of a once secure family life, whole families, communities, and cities will be torn apart as Assad demands subservience.
+Here, we meet Waad al-Kateab and her husband Hamza (a doctor in Aleppo) just as young Sama enters the world.
+However, Sama’s world is already in turmoil, and as war knocks at the door of a once-secure family life, whole families, communities, and cities will be torn apart as Assad demands subservience.

 READ MORE: FLEE

-Through the destruction of an ancient city and the mounting bodies of those whose only misfortune was hope for a better tomorrow, For Sama shows us the strength of the human spirit in the face of war.
-Here the stolen innocence of childhood is reflected in the eyes of every young person we encounter as the adults question their own beliefs and hopes.
-Like so many wars, the horror we witness is born from the hope of revolution and rebirth.
-Yet, as the drone camera footage floats above the ruins, the sheer power of autocracy and control greets us.
-Here the brutality of a regime that tortures and sacrifices its own people for power hangs in the air like concrete dust and smoke, with the world turning a blind eye.
+As a drone camera floats above the ruins, the brutality of a regime that tortured and sacrificed its own people for power hangs in the air like dust and smoke, the world looking the other way.
 But through the dust and smoke are a people who will never be enslaved, a fierce, loyal and brave band of brothers and sisters who know they will one day return to the ashes and rebuild.

 Director: Waad al-Kateab, Edward Watts